PRP FOR SPORTS INJURIES

 Laboratory and clinical research has shown that it is possible to use platelets rich plasma to heal and even regenerate lost, damaged or aging tissue, providing some patients with an alternative to surgery.

 Platelet Rich Plasma Therapy is used to treat a range of sports and acute injuries resulting in joint, tendon and ligament pain.
-In addition to soft tissue injuries, PRP is most effective in treating:

 For example, tendonitis, such as Achilles tendonitis or patellar tendonitis in the knee, or tennis elbow, are common overuse conditions plaguing many athletes.
 Many of these tendons involve microscopic tearing and formation of scar tissue.
 It is often difficult to heal these tendon injuries due to poor blood supply to these regions.
 With PRP treatment, this concentrated platelet injection enhances the nutrients and growth factors in the injured area to allow the body to heal it.

 Research studies and clinical practice have shown PRP therapy to be very effective at relieving pain and returning patients to their normal lives.